PrincessFelicie/STS2_TheValkyrie/README.md

 ### Made for Slay the Spire 2 v.0.105.1 (Beta Branch as of May 19th 2026)

 This mod is CC-BY-SA.
 Slay the Spire 2 is a property of Megacrit.
+This mod has been integrally built by and for humans.
+No LLM and no image generation software has been used in the making of this mod.
+We believe that to learn from and be taught by other humans is to be human.